-Nurse Educators are prepared as entry-level faculty positions in academic setting such as universities, colleges and vocational settings.
-The program of study provides experiences related to the diverse content and roles of Nursing faculty such as:
+Nurse Educators are prepared for entry-level faculty positions in academic setting such as universities, colleges and vocational settings.
+Students are also prepared for education positions within a variety of health care organizations.
+The program of study provides experiences related to the diverse content and roles:

-- Teaching and learning theory and methodologies. - Curriculum design, implementation, and evaluation. - Development of the educator role in teaching, scholarship and public service. - Functioning as a change agent and leader in academic and professional settings.
+- Teaching and learning theory and methodologies. - Curriculum design, implementation, and evaluation. - Development of the educator role in teaching, scholarship, and public service. - Functioning as a change agent and leader in academic and professional settings. - Education in a health care settings.